-One of major economic goals off the present government coalition is the privatization of publicly owned companies.
-So far the freight division off the National Faroese Transport Company and the merged company consisting of Faroe Seafood and United Seafood have been sold.
-The Business Development Fund of the Faroe Islands, a publicly held fund, is still the major stakeholder in the merged company.
+One of major economic goals of the present government coalition is the privatization of publicly owned companies.
+So far the freight divisions of the National Faroese Transport Company and the merged company consisting of Faroe Seafood and United Seafood have been sold.
+The Business Development Fund of the Faroe Islands, a publicly held fund, is still the major stakeholder in the resulting merged company operating under the trade name of Faroe Seafood.